-In our effort to create unique communities, we are establishing sacred places around the world to help people connect with nature through volunteering.
+Our effort is to create unique communities and more of eco yoga villages.
+We are establishing sacred places around the world to help people connect with nature through volunteering.
 Experiencing a truly natural lifestyle teaches us about ecology, sustainability and the benefits of communal living.
-In addition to caring for our outer environment, we also offer many opportunities for volunteers to cultivate inner consciousness through different spiritual practices of the Inbound School of Yoga.
+In addition to caring for our outer environment, we also offer many opportunities for volunteers to cultivate inner consciousness.
+Experience it through different spiritual practices of the Inbound School of Yoga.

 Some of the volunteer programs available include organic farming, vegetarian cooking and baking, as well as general maintenance of the park.
-The Eco Truly Park is the foremost ecological educational center in Peru, and it has inspired similar successful projects in neighboring countries such as Chile, Ecuador, Colombia and Bolivia.
+The Eco Truly Park is the foremost ecological educational center in Peru.
+It has inspired similar successful projects in neighboring countries such as Chile, Ecuador, Colombia and Bolivia.

 Contact Eco Yoga Truly Park for information about volunteering here.

 Vrindavan Ecological Gardens is located 1340 meters above sea level, in a magnificent subtropical jungle, on 65 hectares of land.
 Most of it is virgin forest with spectacular waterfalls and pools for bathing.
 This farm receives visitors from all over the world and has a splendid vegetarian restaurant and a temascal (sweatlodge).